 - play from the last frame to the first, every 10th frame, backwards

 The loop option indicates repeating playback N times, jumping directly from end to start if bounce is false (default).
 If bounce is true, each loop plays forward from start to end and backward from end to start instead of abruptly wrapping.

 Usage: coordset slider model-spec [ computeSs true | false ] [ holdSteady atom-spec ] [ pauseFrames M ]

 The coordset slider subcommand shows a graphical interface for trajectory playback.
 The slider can be dragged or a frame number entered directly.
 The interface also includes a play/pause button and another (marked with a red dot) for recording a movie.
 The computeSs, holdSteady, and pauseFrames options are as described above for the main coordset command.
-A separate slider is shown for each specified trajectory model, and appears automatically when a multi-model mmCIF or PDB file is opened as a trajectory.
+A separate slider is shown for each specified trajectory model.
+By default, opening a trajectory automatically shows a slider.

 Note that “frames” is commonly used for two disparate concepts: